-Our mentor navigators are caring upper-year students who identify as from underrepresented communities.
-This includes but is not limited to students who are: Indigenous (First Nations, Inuit, Métis), African/Black/Caribbean, Racialized, LGBTTI2QQ+, first generation (parents/guardians did not complete post-secondary education in Canada), religious/spiritual, currently or formerly enrolled in the Transitional Year Programme, mature, and/or transfer students.
+Our mentor navigators are caring upper-year students who identify as being from underrepresented communities.
+This includes, but is not limited to, students who are: Indigenous (First Nations, Inuit, Métis), African/Black/Caribbean, racialized, LGBTTI2SQQ+, first generation (parents/guardians did not complete post-secondary in Canada), religious/spiritual, currently or formerly enrolled in the Transitional Year Programme, mature, and/or transfer students.

 - African, Black, Caribbean students

 - racialized students

 - Transitional Year Programme students